rufio89/rufio89/README.md

 👋 &nbsp;Hi, I’m Ryan, I am a Full Stack Software Engineer with experience in C#, .Net, SQL Server, AngularJS, NodeJS, NoSQL DBs, and few other tools. <br />
 <br />
 👀 &nbsp;I’m interested in building useful tools with simple interfaces.
-I built the entire site at [lokii](https://lokii.com) using AngularJS, Firebase, and Node deployed on AWS. <br />
+I built the entire [website](https://lokii.com) and [ios app](https://apps.apple.com/us/app/lokii/id1501123585) at lokii. lokii is a local shopping and same day delivery app to buy items from your favorite local businesses.
+The site was built using AngularJS, Firebase, and Node deployed on AWS and the ios app was built in Swift with Node and Firebase.  <br />
 <br />
 💞️ &nbsp;I’m looking to collaborate on pretty much anything! <br />
 <br />